smartinternz02/SBSPS-Challenge-10639-EmpowerSkill-Community-Upskilling-Platform/README.md

 ## About

-In today's educational landscape, the need for an effective Learning Management System (LMS) is paramount.
-With the growing demand for online education and e-learning, institutions and organizations require an efficient platform that can manage, organize, and deliver educational content to learners effectively .Students often have difficulty keeping track of dense information - especially in an academic setting.
-To solve these issues, we decided to address these issues.
+In today's educational landscape, the need for an effective upskilling platform is paramount.
+With the growing demand for online education and e-learning, institutions and organizations require an efficient platform that can manage, organize, and deliver skillful content to learners effectively.Learners often have difficulty keeping track of dense information - especially in an academic setting.
+To solve these issues, I decided to address these issues.

+Learn Together is a web platform that facilitates the exchange of skills and knowledge among individuals within a community.
+It enables users to connect with others who have complementary skills and interests, fostering a collaborative learning environment.

-Together, we designed a prototype that will allow us to track classes, assignments, and resources automatically.
-The app will also enable students to connect easily on Discord when help is needed.
+I designed a prototype that will allow users to track classes, assignments, and resources automatically.
+The app will also enable learners to connect easily on Discord when help is needed.

 <br/>